microtrain/bootcamp/10-MySQL/03-WorkingWithMySQL.md

   email='xxxx';
 ```

-Id rather see the user's name in a single column formatted as _last, first_
+I'd rather see the user's name in a single column formatted as _last, first_
 ```sql
 SELECT
   CONCAT('last_name', ', ', first_name) AS user